 6-7 cups beef broth or beef bone broth

 ½ head cabbage cut into bite-sized pieces

 2 small to medium zucchini, quartered and cut into ½ inch pieces

 5 cups fresh or frozen low-glycemic vegetables (choose from green beans, cauliflower, broccoli, peppers)

 Sea salt and fresh-ground pepper to taste

-In a large pot brown ground beef on one side.
+In a large pot brown ground beef in oil on one side.
 Turn to brown other side and add onion and garlic, cooking 5 minutes.
 Add other ingredients.
 I add 6 cups of broth to start and add more as needed.
 Bring to a boil and simmer for about a half hour.